 Paint Coverage Calculator

-Free paint calculator.
-Calculate how much paint you need for any room.
-Add doors, windows, and choose paint type for accurate litre and tin counts.
+Work out how much paint a room needs.
+Add doors, windows, and paint type for accurate litre and tin counts.

 How to Use the Paint Coverage Calculator